-- Scalenus anterior muscle: runs from the anterior tubercula of the transverse processes of the 3rd to 6th cervical vertebrae to the first rib.
+The anterior scalene muscle runs from the anterior tubercula of the transverse processes of the 3rd to 6th cervical vertebrae to the first rib.

-- Scalenus posterior muscle: has its origin at the posterior tubercula of the transverse processes of the 5th to 7th cervical vertebrae and its insertion at the second rib.
+The posterior scalene muscle has its origin at the posterior tubercula of the transverse processes of the 5th to 7th cervical vertebrae and its insertion at the second rib.

 The triangle between the scalenus anterior muscle, the scalenus medius muscle and the first rib form the interscalene triangle.
 The subclavian artery and the brachial plexus pass through this gap.
 In contrary, the subclavian vein runs ventrally from the scalenus anterior muscle.

-The scalene muscles elevate the ribs, and therefore the thorax.
+- The scalene muscles elevate the ribs, and therefore the thorax.
 For that reason, they are also considered as accessory muscles of inspiration.
-A unilateral contraction bends the cervical spine to the side (lateral flexion).
-Furthermore, a bilateral contraction of the scalenus anterior muscle causes a bending of the cervical spine to the front (ventral flexion).